myndzi/wtfnode/README.md

 You'll see that the function name listed under timers is `wrapper` -- this is the wrapper around interval timers as created by setInterval.
 I can still get a source line, but I can't get the original function name out, unfortunately.
 Caveats like this may exist in other places, too.

-# Usage
+# Command line usage

 You can install as a global module (`npm install -g wtfnode`) and call a node script manually: `wtfnode <yourscript>`

 If you do this, `wtfnode` will load itself, then `require()` the script you specified.

-Alternately, you can load it as a module, using `require()` at the entry point of your own app: `require('wtfnode')`; if you do this, you only need install it locally.

-Once `wtfnode` is loaded, all you need do is send SIGINT (Ctrl+C).
+When you are ready, send SIGINT (Ctrl+C).
 The process will exit, and the active handles at the time of exit will be printed out.

+# Module usage

+Install as a local module (`npm install wtfnode`).

+Require the module: `var wtf = require('wtfnode');`

+When you are ready, call `wtf.dump()` to dump open handles.
+Note that if you call this from a timer, the timer itself may show up!

+**Important**: Require at the entry point of your application.
+You must do this before loading / referencing even native node modules, or certain hooks may not be effective.

 # Caution